I help you express yourself and share your story with the world.

 Step 1 – Developmental editing/manuscript appraisal

 A manuscript appraisal gives structural/conceptual/developmental editing suggestions on the big elements of your story such as plot, pacing, characters, world-building, dialogue, descriptions, and so on.
-Readers read for the story, and if the story is not strong, the reader will not be satisfied, so is vital that all these story elements are clear and strong before proceeding with detailed editing.
+Readers read for the story, and if the story is not strong, the reader will not be satisfied, so it’s vital that all these story elements are clear and strong before proceeding with detailed editing.
 An appraisal will give you comments on the manuscript and written feedback on the points you need to work on before the book is ready for publication.
 If the book is ready for editing, I will also include a free sample edit and quote for editing.